DragonSenses/stock-data-api/README.md

 # stock-data-api
- A Stock data API built with Node.js and Express.js
+ A simple stock data API built with Node.js and Express.js

 # Description

-A stock data API built with Node.js and Express.js
+A simple project to explore APIs, Express, API endpoints, middleware, and so on.

 # Technologies:
 Node.js, Express.js, JavaScript, Cheerio